hamidghaedi/cancer_origin_prediction/README.md

 # cancer_origin_prediction
-A deep learning approach to predict origin of cancer based on DNA methylation profile
+A deep learning approach to predict origin of cancer based on DNA methylation profile .
+The base line model reached ~97% of accuracy on predicting the origin of cancer.

 Data is coming from TCGA